Richard Janko: Scholarship

 Janko's scholarship has focused primarily upon Bronze Age Greece, archaic Greek epic, especially the Iliad of Homer, ancient literary criticism, especially the Poetics of Aristotle, early Greek religion and philosophy (especially Empedocles, Orphism, and the Derveni papyrus), and the reconstruction of ancient books on papyrus-rolls.
 His study of epic diction, Homer, Hesiod and the Hymns, established by a statistical study of language the relative chronology of the corpus of early Greek epic poetry.

 Janko published a controversial book Aristotle on Comedy, arguing that a summary of the lost second book of Aristotle's Poetics on comedy and humour survives in a tenth-century manuscript in Paris, the Tractatus coislinianus.
 This was shortly followed by an annotated translation of Aristotle's Poetics itself.
 He wrote the volume on Homer's Iliad 13-16 in the set of commentaries on Homer's Iliad edited by Geoffrey Kirk; in this he argues that Homer was a consummate artist of oral poetry.

 Janko was awarded a John Simon Guggenheim Memorial Fellowship in 1986.
 In 1993 he delivered the Martin Classical Lectures on ancient literary criticism at Oberlin College.
 His edition and translation of Philodemus' On Poems Book 1, reconstructed from a series of Herculaneum papyri, was awarded the Goodwin Award of Merit by the American Philological Association in 2001.

 In 2008 he brought out the site-report of the excavations at the Bronze Age and Medieval settlement of Ayios Stephanos in Laconia; these excavations do much to clarify relations between Minoan Crete and the Mycenaean mainland.
 In 2011 he published Philodemus' On Poems Books 3 and 4, which contains fragments of Aristotle's lost dialog On Poets.

 University positions

 Janko is currently the Gerald F. Else Distinguished University Professor of Classical Studies at the University of Michigan.
+In this role, Janko instructs a range of courses, which include courses looking at Homer and the Trojan War and the playwright, Euripides as of 2024.

 He has previously held positions at St. Andrews University, Columbia University, UCLA and University College London, where he was Professor of Greek.
 He has held Visiting Professorships at the Scuola Normale Superiore in Pisa and at the American School of Classical Studies in Athens.

 He was elected to the American Academy of Arts and Sciences in 2006, and to the American Philosophical Society in 2009.